Before the Student Has Been Found Eligible for Special Education Services

 Step 2: The Child is Evaluated

-A complete comprehensive assessment includes:
+A complete comprehensive assessment typically includes:

 - Norm-referenced tests, a standardized measurement that compares a student’s performance to peers of the same age or grade.